-Etienne Quayle is 47 years old.
-He was born and raised in South Africa of British parentage, and now calls Australia home.
-Etienne has been married to Sandy (a born and bred Aussie girl) for 20 years, with whom he shares an 8-year-old son, and a 5-year-old daughter.
+Originally born and raised in South Africa of British parentage, I lived and worked in London for 12 years and have called Australia home since 2006.
+I am married to Sandy (a born and bred Aussie girl) for 22 years, with whom I share a 10-yeald old son, and a 8 year old daughter.

-Professionally, Etienne takes a keen interest in all forms of renewable energy and sustainability.
-Personally he enjoys motorcycling, and classes one of the highlights of his life following the gruelling Dakar Rally through Spain and Morocco in 2004.
-His main achievement and joy outside of work however, is spending time with his young growing family.
+Both Sandy and I believe in working with the school to assist our children in achieving their academic and personal growth.
+My position on the school board allows me to give back to the community, and share some of the corporate world experience for the betterment of the school as a whole.
+Professionally, I take a keen interest in all forms of renewable energy and sustainability, Personally I enjoy motorcycling, and class one of the highlights of my life following the gruelling Dakar Rally through Spain and Morocco in 2004 when I lived in London.
+My main achievement and joy outside of work however, is spending time with my young growing family.

 My name is Ashley Gunning and I have been a member of the Joondalup Primary School (JPS) Board since 2015.
 I have been accepted to participate in the school board as a parent representative, as I currently have two children attending the school and another ready to begin his learning journey in 2018.
 I have been married to my wife Suzanne Fisher for 16 years and together we are experiencing the joys and challenges of parenthood.
 We have been blessed to have three healthy boys (pictured) with our eldest son, Henry enjoying his learning opportunities within Mrs Goodridge’s PP1 class.
 Our second son, Archie is currently in his first year of school and is also enjoying the opportunity within Mrs Scott’s kindergarten class.
 Our third son Clancy is also eager to join the ranks and will begin his journey next year, as part of the 3+ program offered by JPS.